DEShawResearch/Random123-Boost/README.md

 bit or follow regular patterns.
 Among other things, threefry and philox pass the entire BigCrush suite of tests.

+PRFs are keyed.
+Two Prfs of the same type, initialized with the same key are indistinguishable and two Prfs initialized with different keys, even if they differ in only a single bit will give rise to statistically independent sequences (even if they are restarted with the same base counter).
+The counter_based_engine maps 'seeds' to Prf keys.

 counter_based_engine
 --------------------

-The counter_based_engine class uses the pseudo-random property of PRFs to perform random number generation in accordance with the requirements of a UniformRandomNumberGenerator.
+The counter_based_engine class uses the pseudo-random property of PRFs to generate random values meeting the requirements of a UniformRandomNumberGenerator.
 It reserves 'CounterBits' of most-significant bits of the highest-index members of the domain_type array for its own internal use as a "counter".

 Whenever new random values are required, the counter bits are incremented and the PRF is called, generating a new set of random